Oral Mathram: Plot

-After Shekhara Menon’s disappearance his aged father starts doubting that he is no longer alive since he has not returned to see them for a long time.
+After Shekhara Menon's disappearance his aged father starts doubting that he is no longer alive since he has not returned to see them for a long time.
 Eventually he dies out of grief.
 Hareendran approaches the District Collector with a request to speed up the police investigation which leads SI Mathew Varghese to find out that Shekhara Menon has travelled to Mumbai some days back, based on the ticket he took from the railway station.
 He also finds a co-traveler Hameed who was able to confirm this since he travelled with Menon that day briefly.
-Hareendran further seeks the help of his now suspended CI friend Sachi who deduces after meeting Menon’s daughters that there is no chance of Menon absconding and would’ve been dead by now in all likeness.
-Meanwhile Hareendran is approached by Kunjachan, a manager who wants Hareendran to undertake a wedding hall construction project on behalf of his boss settled at USA.
-Hareendran is confused as he is attacked by a couple of goons one night and his current project work getting halted midway under mysterious circumstances due to govt. issues.
-Sachi, on investigating further at Mumbai railway stations, find out that the train had Menon’s reservation, but he never turned up for the trip and was mentioned as a ‘no show’ in the records.
+Hareendran further seeks the help of his now suspended CI friend Sachi who deduces after meeting Menon's daughters that there is no chance of Menon absconding and would’ve been dead by now in all likeness.
+Meanwhile, Hareendran is approached by Kunjachan, a manager who wants Hareendran to undertake a wedding hall construction project on behalf of his boss settled at USA.
+Hareendran is confused as he is attacked by a couple of goons one night and his current project work getting halted midway under mysterious circumstances due to government issues.
+Sachi, on investigating further at Mumbai railway stations, find out that the train had Menon's reservation, but he never turned up for the trip and was mentioned as a ‘no show’ in the records.
 Hareendran and Sachi round up Hameed and beat him up to get the truth from him since it was now evident that he was lying about Menon travelling with him.
 He does not divulge anything even after intense questioning and physical torture but blurts out the name KRK while semi-conscious.
 On checking with Mathew Varghese, Hareendran and Sachi find out that KRK might be the name for KR Kuttikrishnan, a wealthy business owner who had got rich quickly and is notorious for his fraudulent ways.
 Sachi and Hareendran decide to visit KRK at his office and while there Hareendran is shocked to learn that KRK is the same person as Kunjachan.
 Hari lures him to his construction site pretending to discuss about the new project and beats him up there.